ashwanisahu97/You-and-me-shop/README.md

 # You-and-me shop

-<p>You-and-me shop is an online store.where custor can purchase clothes,electronics and jewelery as well</p>
+<p>You-and-me shop is an online store.where anyone can purchase any clothes,electronics and jeweleries product from here</p>

 ## About this project.

-<p>This project is built by me only.All feature,styling and designing implemented by my own</p>
+<p>This project is built by me only.All designing, feature and styling implemented by my own</p>
 Deployment link:- https://you-and-me-shop.vercel.app/

 ## Team of 1 Member.